 In Exit West, they begin working.
 And like many people their work is not their core passion, or central to their lives, but it's something they do, and probably enjoy sometimes, and don't enjoy sometimes, but it's their way of financing their lives.
 And when that's taken from them, they're just trying to exist on their savings or what they can cobble together.
 And a big chunk of the novel is surviving without work.
 And I think when work is taken from people, life becomes very difficult.
-You imagine refugees in a refugee camp, and you think of the many hardships they undergo, but one of the fundamental hardships is like in the prisons.
+You imagine refugees in a refugee camp, and you think of the many hardships they undergo, but one of the fundamental hardships is like in a prison—there's no work.
 There is, of course, for them, the issue of survival.
-So they lose their main motivator, stuff to aim for, and their days become survival-based.
+So they remain motivated, there's stuff to aim for that are survival-based.

-I think one thing, which is very important, is human beings have a basic desire to be useful.
+I think one thing to say that's important is, human beings have a basic desire to be useful.
 To feel like they're contributing in some way.
 That gives life an enormous meaning, whether you're a novelist, or a poet, or a musician, or a factory worker, or a farmer, or a construction worker, or an IT engineer.
 If you don't have a sense of contributing, even if your material needs are met, there can be, in many people, a huge kind of emptiness.

 "The notion was: Let's explore this migration apocalypse.
-And maybe in exploring it we discover it actually isn't an apocalypse.
+And in exploring it maybe we discover it actually isn't an apocalypse.
 Maybe something new is born out of it.
-Something that could, in fact, become quite beautiful."
+And maybe something new could, in fact, become quite beautiful."

 You mentioned a need for "radical optimism" at your book party.
 Could you speak a bit more on what this means to you?

 Well, I think that in this moment we're seized by pessimism.
 And pessimism makes possible all sorts of nostalgic, reactionary politics.
-So it's important to articulate some non-pessimistic views to create the basis for optimism.
+So it's important to articulate non-pessimistic views that create the basis for optimism.
 So for me in my work, and particularly my most recent novel, the notion was: Let's explore this migration apocalypse.
-And maybe in exploring it we discover it actually isn't an apocalypse.
+And in exploring it maybe we discover it actually isn't an apocalypse.
 Maybe something new is born out of it.
-Something that could, in fact, become quite beautiful.
+And maybe something new could, in fact, become quite beautiful.